What Is Bulimia?

 Once your bulimia is under control, we at Rice Dentistry in Irvine can begin repairing damage to your teeth caused by bulimia.
 Our advanced cosmetic dentistry procedures can often give you an attractive smile that shows no evidence of your former condition.

-If you’re struggling with bulimia and its effects on your oral health, please call us at (949) 551-5902 or schedule an appointment with us today.
+If you’re struggling with bulimia and its effects on your oral health, please call us at (949) 551-5902 schedule an appointment with us today.
 Our compassionate and confidential care can help you restore your oral health and boost your confidence.